Blue-Beaker/keybind_unconflict/README.md

 ## KeybindUnconflict
-A patch mod for Minecraft, allowing conflicted keybindings to all work together.
+A patch mod for Minecraft.

+Allows multiple keybinds to be bound on a same key and work.
-Now you can bind all 'Mode Switch' keys in different mods to one key with them all work as intended.
+Now you can have all Tool Mode Switch keybinds work on one key.